jgaskins/wax/ai/prompts/wax.md

 </article>
 ```

-There is also an `Armature::Form::Helper` mixin you can include into your routes if you need forms.
-Inside your templates, it looks like this:
+The `Route` mixin also includes an `Armature::Form::Helper` mixin for routes that need forms.
+Inside your templates, the form helper looks like this:

 ```ecr
 <!-- views/posts/new.ecr -->